Back to home of AXA's website

 Composition

-On April 27, 2023, the Board of Directors was comprised of sixteen members: nine women and seven men.
+On April 23, 2024, the Board of Directors was comprised of fifteen members: nine women and six men.
 Eight nationalities are represented on the Board.

 In accordance with French law, one member of the Board of Directors is the employee shareholders' representative who is appointed by Shareholders every four years from a list of candidates selected by the Group's employee Shareholders, following an internal selection process.
 In addition, two directors representing the employees sit on the Board of Directors.